 Named after the spiky Joshua Trees native to the Mojave Desert, the monumental Joshua Tree National Park has an incredibly intricate ecosystem and a deceptive amount of wildlife.
 Lack of light pollution makes the park an amazing place to view the night skies in any season.
 Winter is great for stargazing as darkness falls as early as 4.30pm – but the elusive Milky Way is best viewed on a moonless summer night.

 Glaciers have chiseled out the ridges and steep valleys of the central Alaska Range to create a stunning snow-topped mountain landscape.
-Climb Denali or Foraker, or ascend the vertical rock and ice walls that line the Ruth Gorge.
+Climb Denali or Foraker peaks at Denali National Park, or ascend the vertical rock and ice walls that line the Ruth Gorge.
 In winter, when even the spruce forests and grassy tundra are buried in snow, the entire park is eerily quiet and the only way to get about is on skis or snowshoes.

 Around 5000 humpback whales migrate south from Alaska to winter in the warm shallow waters off the main islands of Hawaii.
 Between December and April these magnificent creatures – which can weigh up to 40 tonnes – are often visible from the shore, although you can take a boat tour to guarantee a sighting.
 Snorkellers also have the chance to hear the beautiful and ethereal songs of the (male) humpback whale, which can be heard underwater from a distance of 19km.